Uniformity of quadratic points

 Theorem \ref{curve} itself is of interest to us.
 Compared with \cite[Theorem 1.1]{Gao_survey} or \cite[Theorem 4]{Kuhne}, it is also valid for the case when the ambient abelian varieties are not the Jacobians of the curves.
 Also, the curves can be singular or reducible.

-The main new ingredient in the proof of Theorem \ref{curve} is the use of Hilbert scheme to construct non-degenerate subvarieties of a family of abelian varieties which could, for example, even be a constant family of abelian varieties (see \S\ref{section_nondegeneracy}).
+The main new ingredient in the proof of Theorem \ref{curve} is the use of Hilbert schemes to construct non-degenerate subvarieties of a family of abelian varieties which could, for example, even be a constant family of abelian varieties (see \S\ref{section_nondegeneracy}).
 This is motivated by the work of Hrushovski \cite[Lemma 1.3.2]{Hrushovski} and Scanlon \cite{Scanlon} on automatic uniformity, and the Betti rank formula by Gao \cite[Theorem 10.1]{Gao_Bettirank}.

-From the proof of Theorem \ref{curve}, we see that the difficulty in generalizing its proof to higher dimensions falls in two parts.
-One is the need of uniform Bogmolov conjecture for higher dimensions.
-The other is that we are no longer able to compare distance between points with the base height, cf. the note after its proof.

-In a joint project \cite{GGK} with Gao and K\"uhne, we will prove the uniform Mordell-Lang conjecture for any subvariety.
-The non-degeneracy construction using Hilbert schemes in \S\ref{section_nondegeneracy} will be used.
+In a joint project \cite{GGK} with Gao and K\"uhne, we prove the uniform Mordell-Lang conjecture for any subvariety of an abelian variety.
+We generalize the uniform Bogomolov conjecture there and compare the distance of algebraic points with the moduli height of the abelian variety.
+The non-degeneracy construction using Hilbert schemes in \S\ref{section_nondegeneracy} is used.
 Compared to the current paper, some finer properties of Hilbert schemes are also required.
-As a consequence of this result, the constant $c$ in Theorem \ref{quadratic_points} can be taken independent of the degree $d$ of the number field.
+As a particular consequence, the constant $c$ in Theorem \ref{quadratic_points} can be made independent of the degree $[F:\QQ]$.